 Other relics and reliquaries are from various parts of Europe and were mostly donated to the church by religious leaders and other important visitors.

 The treasury also has a large collection of textiles.
-These are display in rotation to preserve the color and integrity of the materials.
+These are displayed in rotation to preserve the color and integrity of the materials.

 Opening Hours and Tickets for the Aachen Cathedral Treasury